-Our board of directors has nominated 12 directors for election at the Annual Meeting to hold office until the next annual meeting and the election of their successors.
-All of the nominees are currently serving as directors and all of the nominees were elected to the board of directors at last year's annual meeting.
+The Board has nominated 12 directors for election at the Annual Meeting to hold office until the next annual meeting of stockholders and the election of their successors.
+All of the nominees are currently serving as directors and were elected to the Board at last year's annual meeting of stockholders.
 Each nominee has agreed to be named in this Proxy Statement and to serve if elected.

-Although we know of no reason why any of the nominees would not be able to serve, if any nominee is unavailable for election, the proxies intend to vote your shares for any substitute nominee proposed by the board of directors.
+Although the Company knows of no reason why any of the nominees would not be able to serve, if any nominee is unavailable for election, the proxy holders intend to vote your shares for any substitute nominee proposed by the Board.
 At the Annual Meeting, proxies cannot be voted for a greater number of individuals than the 12 nominees named in this Proxy Statement.

-The 12 nominees receiving the highest number of affirmative votes of the shares of our common stock and class B common stock present in person or represented by proxy and entitled to vote for them will be elected as directors to serve until the next annual meeting of stockholders.
-Votes withheld by stockholders, broker non-votes and abstentions will have no effect on the outcome of the director elections.
+The 12 nominees for the Board receiving the highest number of affirmative votes of the shares of Coke Consolidated common stock and class B common stock present, in person or by proxy, and entitled to vote for them will be elected as directors to serve until the next annual meeting of stockholders.

-The board of directors unanimously recommends a vote "FOR" each of the 12 nominees listed below.
+The Board unanimously recommends a vote FOR each of the 12 nominees listed below.